Human rights in Qatar: Freedom of religion

 For example, in March 2008 the Roman Catholic church Our Lady of the Rosary was consecrated in Doha.
-However, in keeping with the need to be discreet, no missionaries are allowed and the church will not have any bells, crosses or other overtly Christian signs on its exterior.
+In keeping with a general policy that prohibits Christian congregations from advertising religious services or using religious symbols visible to the public, such as outdoor crosses, no missionaries are allowed and the church will not have any bells, crosses or other overtly Christian signs on its exterior.
+The government has at times censored internet content with religious themes through a state-controlled proxy, and reviews and occasionally censors foreign newspapers for material deemed offensive to Islam, such as the 2005 Danish cartoons of Muhammad.